 Former Tibetan MP

-BIOGRAPHIES OF SPEAKERS
+BIOGRAPHIES OF PARTICIPANTS:

 Sophie McNeill is the Australia researcher for Human Rights Watch.
 Previously, she worked as a reporter for ABC’s Foreign Correspondent as well as an investigative reporter with ABC TV’s Four Corners program where she produced programs on the Hong Kong protest movement and the mass arbitrary detention of Xinjiang’s Muslims by the Chinese government.
 Sophie was also a foreign correspondent for the ABC and SBS in the Middle East, working across the region in countries such as Iraq, Syria, Yemen, Egypt and Turkey, as well as Israel/Palestine.
 Sophie has twice been awarded Australian Young TV Journalist of the Year.
 She is the author of “We Can’t Say We Didn’t Know: Dispatches from an Age of Impunity.”